 There are some of the basic aspects you need to check –

-• SPF is important.
-You already know that SPF is critical for choosing a sunscreen, and we recommend something with at least SPF 30.
+You already know that SPF is critical for choosing a sunscreen that doesn’t Burn my Eyes, and we recommend something with at least SPF 30.
 Go for SPF 50, if you can find the right product.
 You don’t actually need anything more than SPF 70.

 When you want the best sunscreen for sensitive eyes, always select one that offers broad-spectrum protection and has SPF of 30 or more.
 Just check the brand’s reputation and read the ingredient list in full before taking the final call.